solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### Row-Level Security

-Row level security (RLS) is a PostgreSQL security feature that allows database administrators to define policies to control how specific rows of data display and operate for one or more roles.
-Row level security is an additional security filter that can be applied to a PostgreSQL database table.
+Row -level security (RLS) is a PostgreSQL security feature that allows database administrators to define policies to control how specific rows of data display and operate for one or more roles.
+Row-level security is an additional security filter that can be applied to a PostgreSQL database table.

-In PostgreSQL it is possible for a user to be assigned the `BYPASSRLS` attribute by another `superuser`.
+In PostgreSQL, it is possible for a user to be assigned the `BYPASSRLS` attribute by another `superuser`.
 With this permission, a user can bypass RLS for all tables in Postgres, as is `superuser`.
-That permission cannot be assigned in Azure Database for PostgreSQL - Flexible Server, since administrator role has no superuser privileges, as common in cloud based PaaS PostgreSQL service.
+That permission cannot be assigned in Azure Database for PostgreSQL - Flexible Server, since the administrator role has no superuser privileges, as common in cloud-based PaaS PostgreSQL service.

 ### Extensions

 Flexible Server supports all `contrib` extensions and more.
-Please refer to [PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions).
+Please refer to [PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#extension-versions).

 ### Limitations

 As a recap, not all PostgreSQL features are available in Azure Database for PostgreSQL Flexible Server.
-To read more about these limitations, reference [Limits in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-limits)..
+To read more about these limitations, reference [Limits in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-limits).